Welcome

 which will be given up for you.

-When supper was ended, Jesus took the cup; again he gave you thanks and praise, gave the cup to his disciples, and said:
+he took the cup filled with wine; again he gave you thanks, and, handing the cup to his friends, he said:

 Take this all of you and drink from it.